rainbowdashlabs/chojodev/docs/about_me/my_story.md

 You probably came here to learn something about me.
 Well lets start it!

 A shorter list of my milestones can be found at my [milestone](./milestones.md) page.
+(Probably not shorter but more bullet point like)

 You want the long version?
 Here it is!